 Apoquel for dogs was originally created as a short-term solution to treat dermatitis.
 Common side effects in dogs can include vomiting, diarrhea, lethargy, and anorexia.

+One benefit of administering apoquel for dogs is for relief of intense itch.
 Getting rid of the intense itch caused by dermatitis helps the body to rest.
 Proper rest and nutrition work hand-in-hand to increase immunity, which is exactly what your dog needs

 Possible Severe Side Effects of Apoquel for Dogs